AgentLoneStar007/AgentLoneStar007/README.md

     <br>
     Learning NumPy was the most mind-numbing experience in my life.<br>
     I would rather make an OS in Javascript than<br>
     use NumPy for a project.
+(Impossible, I know; shush.)
   </details>

   <img src="https://raw.githubusercontent.com/devicons/devicon/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/cplusplus/cplusplus-original.svg" width="50" height="50"/> :star::star::star: